RichardBrayCourses/frontend01-introduction/README.md

   git config --global user.email "you@example.com"
 ```

+# Frontend Web Development for Beginners - Step by Step

 # Initial Windows Setup

 To get started you will need the following software installed: